everythingfunctional/veggies/doc/pages/Organized_Listing.md

 so a [transformer_i] function is really just transforming one kind of input into another.
 However, there is a possibility that something could go wrong in the transformation.
 For this reason a special type is provided that extends from `input_t`, [transformation_failure_t].
-This type contains a [result_t] and signals to vegetables that this result should be used instead of attempting to run any following test cases in the sequence.
+This type contains a [result_t] and signals to garden that this result should be used instead of attempting to run any following test cases in the sequence.

 [transformer_i]: ../interface/transformer_i.html